Our Farm

 Grapes

 Our current production grapes include Merlot, Cabernet Sauvignon, and Cabernet Franc.
 In the past, we have grown Syrah and Mourvèdre.
-We are currently experimenting with some different varietals and rootstocks to learn what might be best suited to our various terroir.
+We are currently experimenting with some different varietals and rootstocks to learn what might be best suited to our various terroirs.

 A yellow barrel icon on a white background.